Mexico women's national football team: Notable matches

 Mexico's first recorded international game was against Austria during the 1970 Women's World Cup, when squad beat the European side 9–0 in the group stage.
 However, to participate in this inaugural tournament, teams had to qualify, so La Tri played against other teams prior to this match.

 Before the modern era, Mexico defeated England 2–1 in the third place match of the 1970 Women's World Cup, the first edition of the tournament.
 In front of a record-breaking crowd, the team also reached the final of the 1971 Women's World Cup, but fell 3–0 to Denmark.

 Among the most notable victories is when the team finished second in the 2010 CONCACAF Women's Gold Cup.
-Hosts of the cup, Mexico defeated the United States in the semifinal for the first and only time before falling to Canada in the final.
+Hosts of the cup, Mexico defeated the United States in the semifinal for the first time before falling to Canada in the final.
+Mexico would go 14 years before defeating the United States again after defeating the hosts 2–0 in the first-ever 2024 CONCACAF W Gold Cup.
+It was the second time Mexico beat the senior team in 43 attempts, and it was the first time Mexico did so in the United States.
+The United States hadn't lost against a CONCACAF rival at home since a defeat by Canada in 2000.

 Team image

 Nicknames

 The Mexico women's national football team has been known or nicknamed as the "El Tri Femenil" or "La Tri."